laetho/metagraf/readme.md

 # metaGraf

 **metaGraf** provides a generic structure of metadata about a software component.

-**metagraf** is inspired by the <a href="https://12factor.net">twelve-factor app</a> methodology to aid automation tasks or decisions about a component or collection of compoenents.
+**metaGraf** is inspired by the <a href="https://12factor.net">twelve-factor app</a> methodology to aid automation tasks or decisions about a component or collection of compoenents.

 **metaGraf** operates on an individual or collections of metagraph(s) (software components) to produce metadata or aggregated metadata to support your toolchain or pipelines with information that can be acted upon.

 A aggregated service graph can be created and used to automate entire environments.
-Should form the declarative state necessary for a reconciliation loop.
+A collection of metaGraf's should form the declarative state necessary for a reconciliation loop on a complete solution or environment.

 This will also aid in documentation of software components and their dependencies.